Learning Outcomes

 3. Assistance by the Third Party

 The third party must have assisted the trustee or fiduciary in committing the breach.
 Assistance generally implies some active participation or involvement that furthers the breach.
 Merely failing to intervene is usually insufficient, unless the third party had a specific duty to act.
-The assistance does not need to be the sole or main cause of the breach, but it must have contributed to it.
+The assistance does not need to be the sole or main cause of the breach, but it must have contributed to it in a real sense.

 Examples of assistance include: